kervyi7/itpower/README.md

 ## Duties:

 - Develop a landing page according to a given design.
-- Support this in future if it will need.
+- Support this in future when customer needs.

 ## Key Results:

-- Improved my skills in using Angular.
+- Enhanced my skills in using Angular.
 - Improved my skills in creating adaptive page.
 - Worked with third party libraries.
 - Learned how to support a website over a long period of time.